Metal-666/GodotUtilities/README.md

 # GodotUtilities

-A set of utilities I use in my Godot projets.
+A set of utilities I use in my Godot projects.